justdmitry/TonLib.NET/README.md

 3. Look for run with tag named like `v2023.01` (or newer) and open that build/run.
 4. Scroll down to "Artifacts" section, you'll find something like `ton-win-binaries` file about 70MB in size.
 Download it.
 5. Open downloaded archive and extract `tonlibjson.dll` (or similair for your OS).
-6. Make sure this file wil be available for your running program (for example, add it to your project and set "Copy to Output Directory" to "Copy if newer").
+6. Make sure this file will be available for your running program (for example, add it to your project and set "Copy to Output Directory" to "Copy if newer").

 ### 2. Obtaining dependencies